GencayTuran/6LetterWordChallenge/README.md

 The solution must be stored in a git repo.
 After the repo is cloned, the application should be able to run with one command / script.

 Don't spend too much time on this.

+## features and tasks
+1. input data processor
+- get input data
+- put data into collection

+2. data combinator service
+- iterate data over combination logic
+- logic: combine every 2 words that make up a word of 6 chars in total from the input data
+- (later make this logic able to handle different combinations as well.)

+3. combination presentator service
+- present end result for each combiantion as following example: fo+obar=foobar

+4. refactoring and principles implementation

+5. unit testing